ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ## RateLimit-Policy {#ratelimit-policy-field}

-The `RateLimit-Policy` response field indicates the `quota` associated to the client and its value is informative.
+The RateLimit-Policy field response field indicates the `quota` associated to the client and its value is informative.